rob-derosa/CustomVisionHack/guide/backend_guide.md

 __Note:__ You can build the mobile front end using either Visual Studio for Windows or Visual Studio for Mac.
 If you are targeting iOS, you must have a Mac - either as the main IDE or bridged to your PC running Visual Studio for Windows.

 1. In another instance of Visual Studio, open the __MyMobileApp.sln__ file sitting in the root folder - this will open a Xamarin Forms project targeting iOS and Android
-1. Open the `App.xaml.cs` file and set your Azure Function endpoint on line 17.
+1. Open the `App.xaml.cs` file in the __MyMobileApp.Common__ project and set your Azure Function endpoint on line 17.
 1. Right-click on either the iOS or Android project and select __Set as Startup Project__, then click __Rebuild__
 1. Select a device or emulator from the drop-down list in the top toolbar and click the Start Debug button
    - It can take several minutes to compile and begin the debugging session
 1. Once your debugging session begins, if using an actual device:
-   1. Tap the __Take Photo__ button to take a photo and snap a pic of one of the 4 models you have trainied your classifier on
+   1. Tap the __Take Photo__ button to take a photo and snap a pic of one of the 4 models you have trainied your classifier against
    1. Tap the __Make Prediction__ button
 1. If you are using an emulator and cannot use a camera:
       1. Using the browser in the emulator, search for one of the 4 models you have trainied your classifier on